Ferz: History and nomenclature

-The ferz is a very old piece, appearing in chaturanga and shatranj, the ancestors of all chess variants; it also featured in games such as Tamerlane chess.
+The ferz is a very old piece, appearing in chaturanga, the ancestor of all chess variants; it also featured in games such as Tamerlane chess.
 The ferz was a standard chess piece until the modern moves of queen and bishop were developed around the 15th century, with the ferz being replaced by the former.

-The ferz also appears in some large historical shogi variants, such as in dai shogi under the name cat sword (猫刄).
-The Thai variant of chess, makruk, retains the ferz from shatranj as the "Met", both as a starting piece and as the only pawn promotion option.
+The ferz also appears in some large historical shogi variants, such as in dai shogi under the name 'cat sword' (猫刄).
+The Thai variant of chess, makruk, retains the ferz from shatranj as the "met", both as a starting piece and as the only pawn promotion option.
 Thus, much of shatranj endgame theory is also valid for makruk.
+In xiangqi, the 'advisor' (士 (shì)) shares the moves of the ferz, but is confined to the palace.

-The piece was originally called the mantri (Sanskrit for "minister" or "counsellor"), which was translated by the Persians to farzin or farzīn (فرزین), which means "counsellor" or "wise man".
+The piece was originally called the mantri (Sanskrit for 'minister' or 'counsellor'), which was translated by the Persians to farzin or farzīn (فرزین), which means 'counsellor' or 'wise man'.
 This was shortened to ferz, and this became firz or fers in medieval Europe.
 Its name later changed to queen, but when that name started being used for the modern chess queen, its former name ferz or fers began to be used in chess problems.
 In modern Eastern Slavic languages, however, ferz (ферзь) is the current name for the chess queen.
+The piece was also known as vizir and is still called as such in Northern India.